Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 8. Bhuvneshwar Kumar – The Silent Destroyer (Fastest: Typically around 130-138 km/h)

-Master of swing with the new ball and death-overs precision.
+Master of swing with the new ball and death-overs precision, Bhuvi proves that being the fastest bowler in Indian cricket isn’t just about raw pace.

 • Matches: 160+